Umatilla River

 The Umatilla River is an 89 mi tributary of the Columbia River in northern Umatilla County, Oregon, United States.
 Draining a basin of 2450 sqmi, it enters the Columbia near the city of Umatilla in the northeastern part of the state.
 In downstream order, beginning at the headwaters, major tributaries of the Umatilla River are the North Fork Umatilla River and the South Fork Umatilla River, then Meacham, McKay, Birch, and Butter creeks.

-The name Umatilla is derived from the Native American autonym of the people residing along its banks - the Umatilla, which called themselves Imatalamłáma - "People from the Village Ímatalam [on the Peninsula formed by the confluence of Umatilla River with the Columbia]", which was first recorded as Youmalolam in the journals of the Lewis and Clark Expedition and spelled in many other ways in early books about Oregon.
+The name Umatilla is derived from the Native American autonym of the people residing along its banks, the Umatilla, who called themselves Imatalamłáma ("People from the Village Ímatalam [on the Peninsula formed by the confluence of Umatilla River with the Columbia]"), which was first recorded as Youmalolam in the journals of the Lewis and Clark Expedition and spelled in many other ways in early books about Oregon.

-Today the river is also called Nixyáawi wána - "Pendleton area River, i.e. Umatilla River".
+Today the river is also called Nixyáawi wána in the Umatilla language, meaning "Pendleton area River, i.e. Umatilla River".